henriqueburis/DML-Mixup_GAN/README.md

 ```

-## Wide Resnet on the original CIFAR-10
+## Wide Resnet50 on the original CIFAR-10
 ```
 python train.py
 ```